 While mining impacts may not be widespread threats or stressors to brook trout across its entire range, there are significant portions of the Chesapeake Bay watershed impacted by current and historical mining.
 By incorporating mining as a predictor variable in our model, we were able to quantify these impacts that were unaccounted for in other efforts.

-Our model, by utilizing BRT, provides the analytically-efficient statistical model necessary for incorporation into futuring tool.
+Our model, by utilizing BRT, provides the analytically-efficient statistical model necessary for incorporation into the futuring tool.
 This tool provides biologists, managers, and restoration experts a powerful tool for evaluating impacts of future land use conversions at a localized scale.

 By extrapolating model results using future climate scenarios, we also provided estimates of potential loss of underlying fishery potential (i.e., natural habitat quality) resulting from climate change.
 This will allow managers to assess future conditions as well as current brook trout conditions when assessing restoration or management efforts.